StGiNU: The Lord's Resistance Army

 The world knew Joseph Kony and The Lord's Resistance Army as the main war culprits in Uganda, Democratic Republic of Congo, Central African Republic or South Sudan.
 Kony is also well known for abduction and recruitment of child soldiers.

-However, according to the general views of Ugandans, Yoweri Museveni was the first leader to have used child soldiers in Uganda, and he continued to do so unabated.
-In 2006, a UN's representative Radhika Coomaraswamy found over 5000 children in the army.

-Joseph Kony and The Lord's Resistance Army are direct products of prolonged genocide, murder, etc. waged by Yoweri Museveni on the civilians of Northern Uganda.

-Everything that the LRA or Kony is known for, emanated from the government's army.
-It is true that the LRA are a confused group and they also killed civilians, but by no means can the LRA's acts outweigh what Museveni and his army did against the civilians in Northern Uganda.
-From 1986 to 2006 the Museveni's National Resistance Army or UPDF Uganda People's Defence Force, carried out rapes and murders on the parents while forcing little children to watch the acts.
-There were daily bombardments against the civilian population using helicopter gunships.
-These acts of terror produced psychological problems within the Acoli (Acholi) ethnic group.
-People with mental disorders such as Alice Auma or the Holy Spirit Movement, Joseph Kony or The Lord's Resistance Army, and now the high suicide rates in Acoli (Acholi) did not exist prior to Yoweri Museveni's war.

 Land Grabbing in Amuru District

 The motive behind displacement of the Acoli people in the North has become apparent that the Museveni's government is interested in grabbing lands from the civilian population.
 The UPDF Uganda People's Defence Force has carried out forceful evictions of the civilian from their lands.
 There have been rapes, fatalities and ethnic clashes over the land in Amuru district since the people were allowed to return to their former villages after the concentration camps.